T-Troll/alienfx-tools/README.md

 “Set All” button copy current light effects to all lights into the list (it’s useful if you need to have all lights into the same color and mode).

 `"Monitoring"` tab designed for system events monitoring and change lights to reflect it - like power events, system load, temperatures.
-If "Use color settings as default" is active first color from "Color" tab will be used for "calm" situation, and the second color from "Monitoring" tab will be used for "active" situation, if it's not active - both colors will taken from "Monitoring" tab fields.
-Monitoring events available:
-System Load:
+There are some different monitoring types avaliable:

+"Light for color and monitoring"
+If this mode is active, selected light will use colors from "Color" tab as initial monitoring color.
+If this mode disabled, light will use color from "Monitoring" tab, and also will stop update if monitoring off.

+"Power State"
+Light acts as software power button, and reflect current power mode - AC, battery, charge, low battery level.

+"Performance"
+Light acts like a performance indicator, reflecting system parameters:
 - CPU Load - CPU load color mix from 0% ("calm") to 100% ("Active")
 - RAM Load - The same for used RAM percentage
 - GPU Load - The same for utilized GPU percentage (top one across GPUs if more, then one present into the system).